 Advanced Placement (AP) Program Guide

-The AP Program offers college-level courses and exams for high school students.
-This guide explains how the program works, compares it to other options, and provides resources to help you make informed decisions about participation.
+I've created this AP Program guide to help you understand how Advanced Placement works, compare it to other options, and provide resources to help you make informed decisions about participation.

 What is the AP Program?